ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * GET: the GET handler returns the list of public keys of all the current group members, for the group identified by "gid".
 The payload of the response is formatted as a CBOR byte string, which encodes the list of public keys of all the group members paired with the respective member identifiers.
 If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

 * POST: the POST handler expects a request with payload formatted as a CBOR Array.
 Each element of the array is a CBOR byte string encoding the identifier of a group member.
 With reference to the group identified by "gid", the handler identifies the public keys of the current group members for which the identifier matches with one of those indicated in the request.
 Then, the handler returns a response with payload formatted as a CBOR byte string, which encodes the list of public keys of all the group members paired with the respective member identifiers.
 If the KDC does not store any public key associated with the specified member identifiers, the handler returns a response with payload formatted as a CBOR byte string of zero length.

+The specific format of the symmetric group keying material MUST be specified in the application profile (REQ1).

 The specific format of the public keys MUST be specified in the application profile (REQ2).